-National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Construction Environment, Safety, & Health Manual 1/01/2024 Version 7
+National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Service and Maintenance Subcontractor Environment, Safety and Health Manual 08/01/2024 Version 1

-- Require the use of a drill interrupter/stop.
+- Review facility and the utility drawings. - Perform nondestructive examination of the area with utility locate equipment. - Maintain a specified distance from identified and marked utilities within the work area. - LO/TO utilities within the work area require this control when one of the standard surface penetration methods cannot be used.
+Based upon the risk assessment, this control may be required when performing a surface penetration near known or suspected utilities, or when there are potential interferences present that may limit the accuracy of the utility locate equipment, or as a defense-in-depth practice to minimize the risk to workers. - Require the use of a drill interrupter/stop.
 Require this control when one of the standard surface penetration methods cannot be used or when core drilling.
-This equipment instantly interrupts the power to a drill when it encounters grounded metal. - Require the use of a GFCI when using corded electrical power tools unless a drill interrupter/stop is used - Require the use of electrical controls, such as PPE and dielectric mats, when performing surface penetrations.
+This equipment instantly interrupts the power to a drill when it encounters grounded metal. - Require the use of a GFCI when using corded electrical power tools unless a drill interrupter/stop is used. - Require the use of electrical controls, such as PPE and dielectric mats, when performing surface penetrations.
 Require this control when one of the standard surface penetration methods cannot be used.

-Other Controls to Consider:
+Other controls to consider: